web-at-berkeley/tp-fa22-backend/README.md

 ## Clarifications
 - to clarify, latecomers (runners who register after some time has passed) still start at the beginning of the race!
+- you only need to query the valid gifts API once, you can assume it won't change after that.

 ## Submission Instructions